Code-Institute-Solutions/weather-api-challenge/README.md

 ## BONUS ROUND:

-Use the documentation here: https://openweathermap.org/forecast5 Create another button that displays a forecast for the city Think about the logic needed to do this.
+Use the documentation here: https://openweathermap.org/forecast5

+Create another button that displays a forecast for the city.

+Think about the logic needed to do this.
 Can it be done with the current functions?
 Do they need to be duplicated?

-## OPTIONAL
+## OPTIONAL:

 Add the sunset time for the chosen city.
 It is returned as a Unix timestamp.
 Research how to convert a Unix timestamp to a human-readable time format in JavaScript.